pablobacho/esp32-manager/README.md

 - Not all types are implemented.
 In particular, support for types such as *multiple choice*, *single choice* and *images* is not implemented.
 - A network scanner to configure WiFi instead of entering the information manually.
-- Using [PREACT](https://preactjs.com/) to create a rich web interface.
-As of today the UI is plain HTML with no styling.
+- The UI uses the Milligram framework for styling, but some lightweight JS framework would give it a much richer interface.
 - Allowing alternative methods to get/set settings.
-Thinking of MQTT support.
+I am currently working on MQTT support.

 ## Contributing